oeway/rna-loc/docs/membraneEnrichment/memb-rna-detect.md

 **Note**.
 The script also computes localization features that are not necessary for this analysis.
-To avoid this computation you can specify the line where the parameters for this analysis are set to
+To avoid this computation you can specify the line where the parameters for this analysis are set toS